frederickps/data-harvesting-project-eventbrite/README.md

 `get_event_info(url, cityname)`
 This function returns all the event data for all the events on all pages for a specific city and date.
 It creates a dataframe and exports it as a .CSV file with the name `cityname_DATE.csv`.
+The *cityname* input can be anything that you would like to be saved in the .CSV file.
+It does not have to be the same format as the *cityname* input from `create_url()`.

 Currently, the dataframe includes the following info:
 * event duration